raspberrypilearning/lineup/en/step_5.md

 --- /task ---

 --- task ---
-When you click the green flag, you should see something like this:
+When you click the green flag, you should see something like this, depending on the costumes you have used:

 ![stamped sprites](images/stamped_sprites.png)
 --- /task ---